Mormon abuse cases: Timeline of reportages

 Denson may have reported the abuse to her subsequent Washington, D.C., mission-field leader in 1984 or 1985.
 In 1987, she reported it to her local congregation's bishop, Ron Leavitt, a microbiology professor at Brigham Young University (BYU).
 (Leavitt told the Salt Lake Tribune in 2018, "I felt the allegations were groundless" because, among other factors, his assumption potential MTC presidents receive extensive vettings.)
 Per some reports, what Leavitt was told was that Denson and another missionary were taken by the MTC president to the basement of the MTC and shown pornography.
 Denson says that in 1988 she told at least one LDS Church general authority, Carlos Asay.
-Asay has since passed away and the LDS Church states it has no record of Denson's meeting with Asay.
+Asay has since died and the LDS Church states it has no record of Denson's meeting with Asay.

 In 2010, Denson told her local Pleasant Grove, Utah, ecclesiastical leaders, who referred the matter to local police.
 Pleasant Grove police made a routine call to the Denson's home verifying she did not need emergency assistance and did not open an investigation of her accusations because they had occurred outside of Pleasant Grove's jurisdiction.

 Recording

 Within the recording, Joseph Bishop says he does not remember his interactions with Denson transpiring in the manner she describes.
 Bishop says that while president over the MTC he engaged in inappropriate behaviors of which he regrets, involving more than one young woman serving at the MTC, including having given a back rub that became "too frisky" to a young-woman once-missionary trainee who served as his and his wife's assistant at his family's home.
 (This then-assistant to Bishop's family later reported the 1985 abuse by him to her bishop in 2010.)

 Bishop said that some young women missionary trainees at the MTC would have flashbacks to previous experiences of sexual trauma and would counsel with MTC leaders (in worthiness interviews) for spiritual guidance; he said he was "the last person who should have been" providing pastoral counseling to these young women.
-He describes himself as a sex addict.